zooxsmart/lambda-middleware/README.md

 Will set ```context.callbackWaitsForEmptyEventLoop = wait;```

 #### errorHandler
-Will wrap the following middlewares and handler with a try/catch and return a formatted json response (recommended using http-errors)
+Will wrap the following middlewares and handler with a try/catch and return a formatted json response (recommended using http-errors).
+If not using http-errors, set ```expose``` to true so the message can be used.
+See http-errors for more details.

 #### eventParser({ parseBody: true })
 Will parse a body string into json and ensure the presence of pathParameters, queryStringParameters, requestContext and requestContext.authorizer.